-The verdict is still out on that, but ergonomic keyboards are increasingly using 3D, raised formats in respond to the demands of what consumers like.
+The verdict is still out on this, but ergonomic keyboards are increasingly using 3D, raised formats in response to the demands of what consumers like.
 While we really do like raised designs, they aren’t going to be the most comfortable choice for everyone.
 You may consider investing in a keyboard that allows you to adjust the height of the legs to suit what you like.

 Are you looking for the best ergonomic keyboard in 2021?
 We’re confident that the guide above offers what you need.
 We’ve been diligent in the process of not only tracking down the best keyboard designs but also making sure our readers have the information they need to shop with confidence.
 And if you like one of the models in particular, we encourage you to submit a review at the bottom of this guide.If you liked our article on ergonomic keyboards, please share and comment below what your favorite product is.